buguen/pyosv/README.md

+# Purpose

+The purpose of this git repository is to gather **information and tools** related to the Open Source Vehicle

+It is also about whatever could be built around this platform, in an as large as possible collaborative endeavour.

+Feel free to fork, and to pull request, whatever you think could be related or useful .

-# Information and Tools around Open Source Vehicle (OSV)
+# Around Open Source Vehicle (OSV)

 [Open Source Vehicle : Start building it](https://vimeo.com/77204604)